-Our readers have probably heard of the Kashmir Conflict and the fight of ordinary Kashmiris to create an independent country, free from Pakistan and India, but they probably don’t know anything about the huge cultural diversity of the ‘country’ they call ‘Kashmir’.
-Kashmiris separated between the Indian-Pakistani ‘LOC’, (“Line of Control”) or the imposed physical border between India and Pakistan – belong to the Pahari-cultural-sphere.
+Our readers have probably heard of the Kashmir Conflict and the fight of ordinary Kashmiris to create an independent country, free from Pakistan and India, but they probably don’t know anything about the huge cultural diversity of the country they call Kashmir.
+Kashmiris separated between the Indian-Pakistani LOC, (“Line of Control”) or the imposed physical border between India and Pakistan – belong to the Pahari-cultural-sphere.
 Jammu & Kashmir comprises 5 cultural spheres, the Pahari cultural sphere is one very rich sphere that extends beyond the borders of the State.
-Paharis like Britons (English, Welsh, Irish, Scottish) have multiple identities.
+Ethnic Paharis like Britons (English, Welsh, Irish, Scottish) have multiple identities.

-And the politics of Pakistan and India, two countries fighting over a third people’s land – namely Jammu & Kashmir, makes discussing culture, language, history, migrations etc etc, even more toxic.
+And the politics of Pakistan and India, two countries fighting over a third people’s land – namely Jammu & Kashmir, makes discussing culture, language, history, migrations etc, toxic.

-The Portmir Foundation does not do divisive ‘politics’, but it cannot escape its deadly clutches.
+The Portmir Foundation does not do divisive politics, but it cannot escape its deadly clutches.
+It is thus an unapologetic platform for pro-independence Kashmiris, and those seeking reunification of the old Jammu & Kashmir State.
 Its contributers are subject to harrasment and intimidation, thousands of miles away from the lands of their forebears simply because they choose to align themselves with the truth.
-They are not “pro” or “anti” India, Pakistan, Hinduism, Islam, pro/anti ‘Kashmiri’ independence anything.
+They are not “pro” or “anti” India, Pakistan, Hinduism, Islam, pro/anti Kashmiri independence anything.

 They are pro-truth.
 They are opposed to post-truths.
 Kashmir is enormous suffering, inequality and injustice.
-They want to write about their lived experiences in the UK being honest about their ancestral homeland that does not belong to foreigners but natives.
-They want to write about ‘culture’ as honestly as possible, with a huge focus on their lives in the UK, where they’ve learnt the principles of human rights and democracy.
+Azad Kashmiris want to write about their lived experiences in the UK being honest about their ancestral homeland that does not belong to foreigners but natives.
+They want to write about culture as honestly as possible, with a huge focus on their lives in the UK, where they’ve learnt the principles of human rights and democracy.

 Portmir Foundation is a platform to have difficult conversations

 Inevitably, politics and culture get muddled up.
 We wouldn’t be talking about culture had it not been for lingering political decisions that have made discussing culture a bad thing.
-We can’t decouple Jammu & Kashmir’s subservient status to Indo-Pak politics because the region is controlled by armies and enormous populations who want to own Kashmir for their respective nations, with little respect for what the natives of Jammu & Kashmir want – the majority want independence.
+We can’t decouple Jammu & Kashmir’s subservient status to Indo-Pak politics because the region is controlled by armies and enormous populations who want to own Kashmir for their respective nations, with little respect for what the natives of Jammu & Kashmir want – the majority want independence, especially in Azad Kashmir.

 Our contributers try their best to steer clear of the polarising aspects of this unfortunate status quo without shying away from stating the truth.

-British Pahari culture is based on British Values
+British Azad Kashmiri culture is based on British Values

 We therefore recognise how privileged we are as genuine British citizens to be able to transcend the legal and political hurdles of Azad Kashmir’s neo-patrimonial system of corruption and bribery.
 The corresponding hate, dehumanisation and imposed fault-lines have created a horrible situation for lots of ordinary people.

-When we speak about ‘culture’ in the UK, we are not speaking about something that is fixed or ossified in the past hundreds of years ago.
+When we speak about culture in the UK, we are not speaking about something that is fixed or ossified in the past hundreds of years ago.
 Cultures are not fossils, they’re like living organisms.
 They are fluid, evolve and change for the better.
-British Pahari culture is intertwined with British culture and Paharis have merged into the British mainstream.
-Lots of British Paharis are of mixed heritage and would like to celebrate both aspects of their British Pahari identity.
+British Azad Kashmiri culture is intertwined with British culture and Azad Kashmiris have merged into the British mainstream.
+Lots of British Kashmiris are of mixed heritage and would like to celebrate both aspects of their British Azad Kashmiri identity.

-The Portmir Foundation hopes to shed light on the rich and complex lived experiences of British Paharis, celebrating the life-stories of their British and Pahari forbears, and ultimately making sense of their roots in Britain.
-British Paharis are unapologetically British and loyal to British values, with a profound respect for the cultures of the Indian subcontinent, a civilisation justly proud of its human accomplishments.
+The Portmir Foundation hopes to shed light on the rich and complex lived experiences of British Azad Kashmiris, celebrating the life-stories of their British and Azad Kashmiri forbears, and ultimately making sense of their roots in Britain.
+British Azad Kashmiris are unapologetically British and loyal to British values, with a profound respect for the cultures of the Indian subcontinent, a civilisation justly proud of its human accomplishments.

-British Paharis rejoice in life and abjure the politics of hatred and division, whilst not being scared to speak truth to unjust and unaccountable power.
+British Azad Kashmiris rejoice in life and abjure the politics of hatred and division, whilst not being scared to speak truth to unjust and unaccountable power.